apebl/linux-convertible/README.md

 # linux-convertible

-Scripts for using 2-in-1 convertible laptops with Linux
+Tools for using 2-in-1 convertible laptops with Linux

 ## Features